{POINTS FOR PARENTS}

 9) Does Your Child Want to Quit?

 It is normal that your child may go through periods where you need to push them to practice.
 Don’t give up on them right away.
-Try to figure out why your child doesn’t want to practice, (Ex: “I want to watch TV” or “I’d rather go play”), and don’t be afraid to speak to your child’s teacher, they may have tips for home or can alter lessons as needed.
-Should you decide to stop taking lessons, it is always advisable to finish the level/grade your child is currently working on.
-This makes it easier to resume should your child want to take lessons again at a further date.
+Try to figure out why your child doesn’t want to practice, (Ex: “I want to watch TV” or “I’d rather go play”), and don’t be afraid to speak to your child’s teacher, they may have tips or can alter lessons.
+Should you decide to stop taking lessons, you will need to give at least one-month's notice to your teacher.
+It is also advisable to try and finish the level/grade currently being worked on.

 10) Have Fun!